 The commitment by jurisdictions to implement the National Compliance Framework is mostly being met.
 Jurisdictions conform to a similar compliance approach with cross jurisdiction consistency in enforcement activities utilised (National Compliance Framework 1).
-Likewise, all jurisdictions espouse - and reported compliance statistics support - a compliance pyramid approach whereby the principal method to increase compliance is a focus on education and information being used for lesser inadvertent infringements, with prosecutions and enforcements restricted for serious and deliberate non-compliance (National Compliance Framework 2, 4).
+Likewise, all jurisdictions espouse - and reported compliance statistics support - a compliance pyramid approach whereby the principal method to increase compliance is a focus on education and information being used for lesser inadvertent infringements, with prosecutions and enforcements restricted to serious and deliberate non-compliance (National Compliance Framework 2, 4).

-Further, increasing use of new monitoring technology is evident in some jurisdictions, with monitoring activities targeting catchments and water users based on a risk assessment framework (Framework 3, 5).
-Some exceptions to full implementation are present, however around the comprehensiveness of published annual compliance activities and some jurisdictions are not making progress in the range of compliance tools they deploy.
+Further, increasing use of new monitoring technology is evident in some jurisdictions, with monitoring activities targeting catchments and water users based on a risk assessment framework (National Compliance Framework 3, 5).
+Some exceptions to full implementation are present around the comprehensiveness of published annual compliance activities and some jurisdictions are not making progress in increasing the capability and variety of compliance tools they deploy.

-There are still improvements to be made by all jurisdictions to fully achieve implementation of the National Compliance Framework.
-In 2021, the Commission found that, Western Australia, Tasmania and Northern Territory were lagging in implementation.
+There are still improvements to be made by all jurisdictions to fully implement the National Compliance Framework.
+In 2021, the Commission found that, Western Australia, Tasmania and the Northern Territory were lagging in implementation.
 Since then, Northern Territory has made progress, while Tasmania is notably behind other jurisdictions.